 1. Maximum contribution limits

 The federal government has historically raised the maximum annual contribution every few years.
-In 1974, this limit started at $1,500, and in 2019 the limit rose to $6,000, up from $5,500 in 2018.
+In 1974, this limit started at $1,500, and in 2021 the limit rose is as high as $6,000 ($7,000).
 Prior to 2019, the last time the federal government raised the limit was in 2013, when the limit went up from $5,000 to $5,500.
 If you decide to pay the maximum amount each year, keep in mind that this amount will change every few years.

 2. New plans such as Roth IRA